 When you are dealing with a death where no will is present, the first three days are critical for establishing legal footing.

-1. Obtain the Medical Certificate
+1. Obtain the Death Certificate

-2. Register the Death
+2. File the Death Certificate

 3. Order Multiple Death Certificates